Intrusive thoughts are challenging for anyone, but here are two useful phrases I use to lessen my own.

-When you challenge intrusive thoughts with “so what?”, you are asking what means, what importance does they have?
+When you challenge intrusive thoughts with “so what?”, you are asking what it means, and what importance do they have?
 For example, if, like me, you’ve been on a busy train platform and you’ve suddenly thought “what if I jump in front of the train right now?”, the natural reaction would be to worry.
-But what if, instead of worrying, we ask ourselves “so what?” , what does it mean?
+But what if, instead of worrying, we ask ourselves “so what?”, what does it mean?
 What logic can we gain from this thought?

 The answer is simple: If we jump onto the track in front of a train, we are going to die.